 Definitely adds the most material, but is what I had already made, so for me, that’s what I’m sticking with.
 Plus I just felt that without the spacer rings, there would be less material to snag on something else.

 Reflectix with 3 layer gap:

 Probably the least amount of material needed and arguably the same performance as the other 2 options.

 Also a lower amount of material, but for storage, if you want to maintain the shape, it is quite bulky.
 I would caution against this method if you have electronics or moisture sensitive gauges integrated with your kettle.
 When using this dome, it gets quite steamy in there and moisture could find a way into the electronics enclosure or gauge.

 This site earns commissions from shopping on affiliate websites and through links on this site.
-If this post helped you with your project, please consider supporting this site by clicking on and purchasing products through the affiliate links in this post and on this website.
 As an Amazon Associate I earn from qualifying purchases.